David Silva: A man who deserves a Zizou-style portrait more than most

 Silva is the sort of player best appreciated when you watch him – and only him – for 90 minutes.
 It’s hard to push that argument without associations with Zinedine Zidane, given the 2006 documentary about the Frenchman, but if anyone is as worthy a subject it is surely Silva.

-The frequency with which opponents almost seem to accept their inferiority and helplessness in relation to Silva can make it tempting to shrug him off as ‘just better than everyone else with his feet’, but his ability to thrive in a deeper role this season adds a further layer of curiosity.
+The frequency with which opponents almost seemed to accept their inferiority and helplessness in relation to Silva can make it tempting to shrug him off as ‘just better than everyone else with his feet’, but his ability to thrive in a deeper role in his latter days at City added a further layer of curiosity.

 If a defender has been stung once, they’ll protect themselves from embarrassment in the future, and if they’ve been stung on multiple occasions they’ll go into lockdown.